-The development and progress of Community Solar Farms across the country
+The development and progress of community solar farms across the country is currently the fastest growing segment of the solar industry.

 The general public can subscribe to these local, clean-energy arrays, helping lower carbon emissions in their community and lowering their individual utility bills.